sahilIT2020/docs-3.0.1/source/authn-guide/U2F.md

 # FIDO U2F

 ## Overview
 FIDO Universal 2nd Factor (U2F) is an open authentication standard that strengthens and simplifies two-factor authentication using specialized USB or NFC devices based on similar security technology found in smart cards.

-Learn more about the U2F standard [on Gluu's website](https://www.gluu.org/resources/documents/standards/fido-u2f/).
+> Learn more about the U2F standard [on Gluu's website](https://www.gluu.org/resources/documents/standards/fido-u2f/).

-This document will explain how to use Gluu's [FIDO U2F interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/u2f/U2fExternalAuthenticator.py) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and FIDO U2F as the second step.
+This document will explain how to use Gluu's [U2F interception script](https://raw.githubusercontent.com/GluuFederation/oxAuth/master/Server/integrations/u2f/U2fExternalAuthenticator.py) to configure the Gluu Server for a two-step authentication process with username and password as the first step, and any U2F device as the second step.

-In order to use this authentication mechanism users will need a U2F device.
-Some well known devices and manufacturers include:
+Some well known U2F devices and manufacturers include:
 - [Vasco DIGIPASS SecureClick](https://www.vasco.com/products/two-factor-authenticators/hardware/one-button/digipass-secureclick.html)
 - [Yubico](https://www.yubico.com/)
 - [HyperFIDO](http://hyperfido.com/)
 - [Feitian Technologies](http://www.ftsafe.com/)

-For a comprehensive list of U2F devices, check [FIDO's certified products](https://fidoalliance.org/certification/fido-certified-products/).
+For a comprehensive list of U2F devices, check [FIDO's certified products](https://fidoalliance.org/certification/fido-certified-products/) (Sort by Specification == U2F).

-!!!
-Note
-    Sort by Specification == U2F

 ## Properties
 The script has the following properties